gitter-badger/hibbitts-design-org/pages/blog/2015-12-11-using-grav-with-github/post.md

   ![Deploy edit server page](deploy-edit-server.png)
   _Figure 15.
 Deploy edit server page._

-9. With the automatic deployment URL copied to your clipboard, we now need to add that URL as a Webhook to GitHub.
+9. With the automatic deployment URL copied to your clipboard, you now need to add that URL as a Webhook to GitHub.
 Navigate to your GitHub Repository, press "Settings" and then press "Webhooks & services".

   ![GitHub repository settings](github-settings.png)
   _Figure 16.
 GitHub repository settings._